 Hi.
 My name is Renelyn S. I am an overseas Filipino worker here in Abu Dhabi, UAE.
-I have been working there for more than 5 years, and that count is equivalent to the number of years that I am away from my family especially to my 2 kids.
+I have been working there for more than 5 years, and that counts as the equivalent to the number of years that I am away from my family especially my 2 kids.

 Before I left the Philippines, I told myself that I am just going to give 5 years of my life to work abroad then I will be back to my kids.
 Unfortunately, I had to swallow those promises bitterly especially when coronavirus started kicking in.

 Early this year, I have been hearing stories and news about this coronavirus but I always dismiss it, thinking that it is just a “simple” illness that will pass over the next few days.
 How wrong I was!
 Never that it came to my mind that this coronavirus can shut down every single nation, even the giants.
 I thought that the virus will not bring much harm here in UAE because this country has excellent medical services.
 But nobody has seen it coming.
 Each day, cases started to increase, businesses are temporarily shutting down, salaries have been reduced, no work no pay has been implemented and many more remedies to survive this pandemic.